Walt Disney World Theme Park and Resort Closures and Rehabs

 Not all Walt Disney World Theme Park and Resort Closures and Rehabs listed appear on Disney’s official rehab calendar.
 For updated information on attraction closings, call 407-W-DISNEY (934-7639) just prior to your scheduled visit.
 Schedules below are meant as an informative rather than official guide and are gathered from a number of official and unofficial sources.

-- The Hall of Presidents will be closed for refurbishment through June 29.
+- The Hall of Presidents will be closed for refurbishment through Fall 2017.

 Disney’s Hollywood Studios

 - A new Toy Story Land will be coming to Disney’s Hollywood Studios.
-The 11-acre land will include a family-friendly roller coaster and an alien saucers attraction, in addition to a third track for Toy Story Mania to accommodate even more guests.
+The 11-acre land will include a family-friendly roller coaster and an alien saucers attraction.
+Toy Story Land is expected to open in the summer of 2018.

 Disney Water Parks